simbricks/simbricks/doc/learn/simulator-integration/index.rst

 SimBricks enables the creation of virtual prototypes by orchestrating, connecting and synchronizing multiple instances of already existing (or newly created) simulators.
 To use them as part of the SimBricks platform, a user must integrate a respective simulator.

+Integrated simulators live in their own *component repositories* (e.g. :component-corundum:`\ `, :component-qemu:`\ `, :component-ns3:`\ `) and are distributed as installable packages, so integrating a new simulator does **not** require changing the SimBricks core.
+An integration consists of three parts:

+1. An **Adapter** inside the simulator that implements the SimBricks protocol for the interfaces the simulator exposes (e.g. PCIe, Ethernet, memory) — see :ref:`sec-simulator-integration-background` and :ref:`sec-simulator-integration-implementation`.
+2. A small **Python integration** into the orchestration framework, so the simulator can be used in virtual prototype scripts — classes under the ``simbricks.components.*`` namespace.
+3. **Packaging** as a component repository with conda recipes, so users (and Runners) can simply install the simulator — see :ref:`sec-simulator-integration-packaging`.

 On this page, we provide an overview of how SimBricks connects existing simulators into an end-to-end virtual prototype.
 In the end, you should have all the required knowledge to extend SimBricks by integrating a new Simulator.

 .. tip::
     In case you want to jump straight into the **implementation** details, check out the :ref:`sec-simulator-integration-implementation` section.

 .. toctree::